| MANDOC(1) | General Commands Manual | MANDOC(1) |

 roff(7) conditional or ignore

 block is still open.
-The open block is closed implicitly.am
+The open block is closed implicitly.am, as,

 request or user defined macro being called, is terminated by an escape